Joan Ferguson (Wentworth)

 Joan Ferguson is a fictional character in the Australian television series Wentworth, who serves as the main antagonist from season two to season five.
 Joan is portrayed by actress Pamela Rabe.
 Her storylines centre on rivalries with Will Jackson, Bea Smith and most staff and inmates.
-She is introduced in Season 2 as the new Governor of Wentworth Prison following Erica Davidson being fired but becomes a prisoner in Season 4 and remained until the end of the fifth season.
+She is introduced in Season 2 as the new Governor of Wentworth Prison following the dismissal of Erica Davidson but becomes a prisoner in Season 4 and remained until the end of the fifth season.
 The character was presumed dead between the sixth and seventh season, when she was revealed to be alive in the latter.
 She returned in the eighth and final season.

 Overview

 During her time as both governor and prisoner, Joan is known for creating major conflicts within Wentworth prison.
 The second season follows her attempting to gain control over the prison by replacing Franky with Bea in the top dog position.
 She also turns Will Jackson and Matthew Fletcher against each other in revenge for a past incident with Will.

-The third season shows a more psychotic side of Joan as Bea turns against her and the prison as well as her vendetta against Will Jackson leads her to being arrested in the last episode.
+The third season shows a more psychotic side of Joan as Bea and the inmates turn against her and her vendetta against Will Jackson leads her to being arrested in the last episode.
 Joan returns to Wentworth as a prisoner in Season 4 and attempts to exonerate herself and end Bea Smith's rule, doing this first by befriending Kaz Proctor and convincing her to murder her star witness, Nils Jesper.
 When this fails, Joan uses her knowledge of Officer Jake Stewart's actions within the prison to have him kill Nils Jesper.
 As she walks free, Bea Smith ambushes her in revenge for Joan's attempted murder of Bea's girlfriend, Allie, and thrusts a screwdriver into herself, incriminating Joan for Bea's murder.

 Season 5 follows Joan being imprisoned for Bea's murder, as she attempts to bring down Vera Bennett by becoming Top Dog.
 Allie Novak attempts multiple times to get her revenge on Joan, finally succeeding by having her buried alive by Will Jackson.
 Throughout the sixth season, Joan appears as a hallucination to Will, taunting him and having him second guess if he succeeded in burying her alive.
 Will, accompanied by Vera and Jake, goes to undig her grave for closure and if there's a slim chance Joan could have escaped.
 But they all discover her now lifeless body in the box, and she was believed to be dead until appearing in the closing seconds of the Season 7 finale episode ‘Under Siege Part 2’ confirming she is indeed alive.